Who can use this feature?

 Uploading files

-To upload files or folders to a matter or contract in LawVu, open it and navigate to the 'Files' tab and select 'Attach files'.
-From there you can either click the 'File or Folder upload' button or simply drag and drop the files from your computer into LawVu.
+From there, you can either click the File or Folder upload button or simply drag and drop the files from your computer into LawVu.
 When dragging and dropping, you can also drag and drop complete folder structures.

 When you select any of these options, you will see the recently worked files and entity-specific work items.
-For example:

-In order to see all the files relating to a particular matter, you’ll need to click on that matter, either from the recent list or after searching matters by name.
+To see all the files relating to a particular matter, you’ll need to click on that matter, either from the recent list or after searching matters by name.
 Alternatively, use the same search bar to search for a file name irrespective of the matter name.

-Here is a short animation showing how you can upload a file from a different matter to an existing one :
+Here is a short animation showing how you can upload a file from a different matter to an existing one:

-When selecting a file from Knowledge, you will be able to search across both the Articles and Document index.
+When selecting a file from Knowledge, you will be able to search across both the Articles and the Document index.

 You can search for a file by selecting either Articles or Documents and looking through the folders.

-Please note that there is a file size limit of approximately 10 GiB (10.74GB) for uploads to LawVu.
+Note: There is a file size limit of approximately 10 GiB (10.74GB) for uploads to LawVu.
 If your file exceeds this size, consider splitting it into multiple smaller documents.

 Previewing files

-To preview a file, just click on its name.
+To preview a file, click on its name.
 If the document can be previewed, a dialog box will appear, displaying the file.

 Check this article for more information on previewing files.